Goffaux-Lab/freesurfer_python_scripts/README.md

 #### sigthresh.py
-Script to make non-significant part of map into NaN values (this was needed for showing in freesurfer, since these maps were made outside of freesurfer and thus freesurfer behaved strangely with them.
+Script to make non-significant part of map into NaN values (this was needed for showing in freesurfer, since these maps were made outside of freesurfer and thus freesurfer behaved strangely with them).

 Same as
 [sigthresh.py](https://github.com/Goffaux-Lab/freesurfer_python_scripts#sigthreshpy).